Emergency Contraception or Plan B

-Plan B should be taken within 3days (72 hours) of unprotected sex or birth control failure.
-If necessary it may be taken up to 5days (120 hours) later.
-The sooner you take it, the more effective it will be.
+The pill changes the hormone balance by preventing ovulation.
+MAP should be taken within 3 days (72 hours) of unprotected sex or birth control failure.
+If necessary it may be taken up to 5 days (120 hours) later.
+It reduces the chances of getting pregnant by up to 89% if used correctly; the sooner you take it the more effective it will be.

--You do not need a prescription if you are 17 or older
+- no age or gender restrictions if you are 17 or older

 - if your weight is 165 pounds or more, some MAPs will not be effective